leliw/asb-basic/README.md

 # Angular - Spring Boot - Basic

-It's a simple full stack project with Angular frontend and Java - Sprign Boot backend.
+It's a simple full stack project with Angular frontend and Java - Spring Boot backend.
 You can use it as a template for your own projects.

 ## Development environment configuration